- American Physical Society Sites

 We define PIE education as experiences which:

-The following six institutions are part of The PIPELINE Network three-year project.
+The following seven institutions are part of The PIPELINE Network three-year project.
 Click on an institution to see specific projects or click below to see all.

 Carthage provides advice and recommendations to other PIPELINE team members, based on its over twenty year history of offering successful entrepreneurship and career preparation programs to undergraduate science students through the ScienceWorks program.

 Case Western’s award-winning MS in Physics, Entrepreneurship Track (PEP) is now in its 17th year.
 PEP is part of the Science and Technology Entrepreneurship/Innovation Programs (STEP), which are a family of professional MS degrees in CWRU’s College of Arts and Sciences in partnership with CWRU’s schools of law and management.

 Cooperative and experiential learning has been at the core of Kettering University since its origins in 1919.
 Every major in Applied Physics and Engineering Physics graduates with over 15 months of full time co-op employment.
 This experience is essential to student success and ABET accreditation of our programs.